 Lectio Divina is the monastic practice of sacred reading.
 It is a prayer method which uses specific steps to allow us to penetrate more deeply into the spiritual meanings of scriptures and be transformed by them.
 Undoubtedly, the master of lectio divina, who first codified it and created the four stages we are familiar with today, is Guigo II.
 Guigo was a French monk in the twelfth century.
-He wrote a book called The Ladder of the Monks which was widely read and is perhaps the first the first example of methodical prayer in the West.
+He wrote a book called The Ladder of the Monks which was widely read and is perhaps the first example of methodical prayer in the West.

 In this book he describes the spiritual work of a monk as a ladder with four rungs which has its foundation on the earth and its summit in Heaven.
 The imagery comes from the scene in Genesis where Jacob had a vision of a ladder stretching from Earth to Heaven.
 Angels were ascending and descending going about their angelic business.
 This ladder, for Guigo, was a symbol of the path of prayer by which we may join the angels and climb up towards heaven.
 It is from this book that the four stages of lectio divina which are commonly used today come.
 Those stages are: reading, meditation, prayer, and contemplation.
 Guigo described them like this, “Reading seeks for the sweetness of a blessed life, meditation perceives it, prayer asks for it, and contemplation tastes it.”